DerrickLamers/grblwiki/Grbl-v1.1-Jogging.md

 - `dt > 10ms` - The time it takes Grbl to parse and plan one jog command and receive the next one.
 Depending on a lot of factors, this can be around 1 to 5 ms. To be conservative, `10ms` is used.
 Keep in mind that on some systems, this value may still be greater than `10ms` due to round-trip communication latency.

-- `dt > v^2 / (2 * a * (N-1))` - The time increment needs to be large enough to ensure the jog feed rate will be acheived.
+- `dt > v^2 / (2 * a * (N-1))` - The time increment needs to be large enough to ensure the jog feed rate will be achieved.
 Grbl always plans to a stop over the total distance queued in the planner buffer.
 This is primarily to ensure the machine will safely stop if a disconnection occurs.
 This equation simply ensures that `dt` is big enough to satisfy this constraint.

 	- For simplicity, use the max jog feed rate for `v` in mm/sec and the smallest acceleration setting between the jog axes being moved in mm/sec^2.